Adri6336/gpt-voice-conversation-chatbot/README.md

 This is a bot that allows you to have a spoken conversation with GPT-3 using your microphone.
 The tool uses GPT-3's chat preset and handles keeping track of the conversation.
 You can tell GPT-3 something and it will remember what you said for the session.
 In order to use this tool, you need a valid OpenAI API key.

+The bot requires OpenAI's moderation and GPT-3 apis to be working properly without too much latency.
+You can find the status here: https://status.openai.com/

 # Using GPT-3 STTC

 To use this STTC, you'll need to clone the repository, install the requirements, then navigate to the repository's folder using a terminal or powershell.